-Times atlases have been published for over a hundred years and are regarded as the world’s most prestigious and authoritative.
+The Times Atlas has been published for over a hundred years and is regarded as the world’s most prestigious and authoritative atlas.

 The first ever Times atlas was published in 1895 and simply called The Times Atlas, with maps produced by the German firm Velhagen & Klasing.

 In 1826, John Bartholomew set up business as a map engraver in Edinburgh and soon gained an international reputation for innovative cartography, high quality copper plate engraving and printing.
 The Times Publishing Co Ltd thus contracted Bartholomew to prepare a major, new, home produced, world atlas which became The Times Survey Atlas & Gazetteer of the World (1922).
 This was the beginning of the long running association between Bartholomew and the Times.
 A series of universally acclaimed atlases followed, including The Times Handy Atlas (1935), The Times Atlas of the World, Mid-Century Edition (1955-59), The Times Comprehensive Atlas of the World (1967), The Times Atlas of the Moon (1969) and The Times Concise Atlas of the World (1972).

 Bartholomew continued to prosper by introducing new production techniques and pushing cartographic design to new levels of excellence.
 The company was bought by Reader’s Digest in 1980, ending the direct involvement of the Bartholomew family.
 In 1985 it was bought by News International, then in 1989 it became part of HarperCollins Publishers along with Collins Publishers (UK) and Harper & Row (US).
 Publication of Times atlases and maps continued with the landmark The Times World Political Map and World Physical Map (1989).